su-ex/xToDocToPdf/README.md

 #### Options

 `-working-directory`
 :   Sets a directory to which paths of other options will be relative to if there hasn't been given an absolute path.
+Defaults to current directory.

 `-target-file`
 :   Specifies the target Word document's path and filename.